 All eyes will be on the appellate court on June 7 when the parties argue their respective positions.
 As previously mentioned, the appellate court is tasked to determine whether it believes the 2019 amendments are constitutional.
 If the appellate court sides with the insurer defendants and affirms the decision of the trial court, the 2019 amendments presumably will stand as written.

 If the appellate court sides with the plaintiffs and finds that the 2019 amendments are unconstitutional, considerable uncertainty may ensue.
 As of right now, it is unclear what such a ruling would mean for the 2019 amendments moving forward.

 What we do know as a near certainty is that this case is destined for argument in front of the Michigan Supreme Court, especially if the appellate reverses and finds the amendments unconstitutional.
 Until that time, we will keep your apprised of the appellate process as it unfolds.

-Mr. Zapczynski represents national insurers in motor vehicle first- and third-party, bodily injury, and uninsured and under insured motorist claims.
-He also has extensive experience investigating and resolving fraudulent ...
+A partner in the firm's Bloomfield Hills office, Jesse A. Zapczynski represents national insurers in motor vehicle first- and third-party, bodily injury, and uninsured and under insured motorist claims.
+He also has extensive ...